Reed Noss

-Reed F. Noss (born 23 June 1952), a conservation biologist since the beginning of the field in the early 1980s, is a writer, photographer, and speaker.
+Reed F. Noss (born 23 June 1952), a conservation biologist since the beginning of the field in the early 1980s, is a researcher, writer, photographer, and speaker.
+He is the Conservation Science Coordinator for the Center for Landscape Conservation Planning at the University of Florida, where he also serves as Courtesy Professor in the Department of Wildlife Ecology and Conservation.
 He retired in 2017 as Provost's Distinguished Research Professor, Pegasus Professor, and Davis-Shine Professor at the University of Central Florida.

-He is President and Chief Scientist for the Florida Institute for Conservation Science, Chief Science Advisor for the Southeastern Grasslands Initiative, and Chief Science Advisor for the Endangered Ecosystems Alliance.
-Noss' published work consists of over 350 published or in press scientific articles, book chapters, and major reports and eight published books, with another book in preparation.
+He is Chief Science Advisor for the Southeastern Grasslands Institute and Chief Science Advisor for the Endangered Ecosystems Alliance.
+Noss' published work consists of nearly 400 published or in press scientific articles, book chapters, and major reports and nine published books, with a tenth book in review.

 Education

 Noss has a B.S. in Education from the University of Dayton, a M.S. in Ecology from the University of Tennessee, and a Ph.D. in Wildlife Ecology from the University of Florida.
 Noss earned his Ph.D. in the Department of Wildlife and Range Sciences in the school of Forest Resources and Conservation at the University of Florida in 1988 under the co-advisory of Larry D. Harris and Ronald L. Labisky and completed his dissertation: Effects of edge and internal patchiness on habitat use by birds in a Florida hardwood forest.